-3 See Nasdaq Rules 5300, 5400, and 5500 Series, outlining requirements for companies seeking to conduct an initial listing on Nasdaq Global Select Market, Nasdaq Global Market and Nasdaq Capital Market, respectively, as well as requirements for continued listing once an initial listing has been completed.
+Nasdaq Global Market and Nasdaq Capital Market, respectively, as well as requirements for continued listing once an initial listing has been completed.

-4 See Nasdaq Rule 5810, listing the categories of deficiency notifications, information contained in deficiency notification and Delisting Determinations,
+See Nasdaq Rule 5810, listing the categories of deficiency notifications, information contained in deficiency notifications and Delisting Determinations, company disclosure obligations upon being informed of a deficiency or delisting, and types of deficiencies and notifications.